ahmedabdy/507-final/README.md

 # Interaction
 All files needed to run the .py file are located here.
 Download all to the same directory.
 Visual Studio was used.
+4 documents were used for this main.py (Where you can play) pokemon.csv (has information regarding all of the pokemon name, types, stats, and more type_advantage_scarper.py (code used to scrape website and create new csv) Strengths_weakness.csv (information scraped regarding pokemon types and weaknesses)